Instability of nondiscrete free subgroups in Lie groups: Introduction and the plan of the paper

 \var{\varepsilon}

-The question of instability of nondiscrete free subgroups was stated by \'E Ghys, who also suggested to study the best rate of approximation of the pair $(A,B)$ by pairs having a relation of a length no greater than a given $l$ (in analogy with the approximations of irrational number by rationals, where the best approximation rate is well-known; it is achieved by continued fractions.
-In our situation the pair $(A,B)$ plays the role of an irrational number, the pairs with relations play the role of rationals.)
-We prove an upper bound of the best approximation rate (Theorem \ref{diap} and Corollaries \ref{cdiap0}, \ref{cdiap} stated in 1.3 and proved in 6 and 1.3).
+The question of instability of nondiscrete free subgroups was first raised by \'E.Ghys.
+He also suggested to study the best rate of approximation of the generators of a nondiscrete free subgroup by generators of subgroups having relations of lengths no greater than a given $l$.
+(This is analogous to the approximation of irrational numbers by rational ones, where the best approximation rate is well-known; it is achieved by continued fractions.
+In our situation the injective nondiscrete representation $\rho$ plays the role of an irrational number, the non-injective ones play the role of rationals.)
+Theorem \ref{cdiap0} provides an upper bound of the best approximation rate.
+It is expected that the optimal approximation rate should be exponential in the minimal length of relation, while the upper bound from Theorem \ref{cdiap0} is subexponential.

-The proof of Corollary \ref{cdiap0} uses Theorem \ref{gapprox} (stated in 1.2), which deals with a semisimple Lie group and a pair $(A,B)$ of its elements generating a dense subgroup (briefly called an irrational pair).
-It provides an upper bound for the rate of approximations of the elements of the unit ball in the Lie group by words in $(A,B)$ satisfying a bound of derivatives.
-These and related results and open problems are discussed in Subsections 1.2-1.4.
+The proof of Theorem \ref{cdiap0} will be given in Section 7.
+It uses Theorem \ref{gapprox} (stated in Subsection 7.1), which deals with a semisimple Lie group and a finitely-generated dense subgroup.
+It provides an upper bound for the rate of approximation of the elements of the unit ball in the Lie group by elements of the subgroup that satisfy a bound of derivatives in the parameters of the generators.
+These and related results and open problems are discussed in Subsections 1.2, 3.2, 7.1 and 7.2.

-Theorem \ref{gapprox} follows (see 1.2) from Lemma \ref{lwsk} and Theorem \ref{gapprox1}, both stated in 1.2 and proved in 7.
-Theorem \ref{gapprox1} proves the statement of Theorem \ref{gapprox} for a Lie group whose Lie algebra satisfies the so-called weak Solovay-Kitaev inequality (see Definition \ref{weaksk}).
-This inequality means a decomposition (with estimate) of each element of a Lie algebra as a sum of two Lie brackets.
-Lemma \ref{lwsk} shows that the latter inequality holds true for any semisimple Lie algebra.
+Theorem \ref{gapprox} follows (see Subsection 7.1) from Lemma \ref{lwsk} and Theorem \ref{gapprox1}, both stated in Subsection 7.1 and proved in Section 8.
+Theorem \ref{gapprox1} proves the statement of Theorem \ref{gapprox} for every Lie group whose Lie algebra satisfies the so-called weak Solovay-Kitaev inequality (see Definition \ref{weaksk}).
+This inequality says that each element $z$ of a Lie algebra $\gg$ equals $[x,y]+[x',y']$, with an estimate on the norms of $x$, $y$, $x'$, $y'$ in terms of the norm of $z$.
+Lemma \ref{lwsk} proves this inequality for all semisimple Lie algebras.